We may earn money or products from the companies mentioned in this post. You can read full disclaimer below.

 Pack easy-to-eat snacks.
 Pick snacks that you know you like.

-You want to try to make sure that your snacks have a carbohydrate, a protein, and fat.
+You want to ensure that your snacks have a carbohydrate, protein, and fat.

 That will help keep your energy levels in your blood sugar stable.

-When I go camping and hiking I bring snacks that include a protein and a carbohydrate.
+When I go camping and hiking I bring snacks that include protein and a carbohydrate.

-I might bring a sandwich, yogurt and fruit, and hummus and with carrot sticks.
+I might bring a sandwich, yogurt and fruit, and hummus and carrot sticks.

 One of the things I’ve noticed when camping is that I’m hungrier after a day of outdoor activities.

 - Whole-grain crackers with nut butter or peanut butter